ModusCreateOrg/ardugo/README.md

 The game will respond by placing a white stone on the board and then it is your turn again.
 You continue to alternate turns until one player wins.

 Pressing the "B" button restarts the game.

+# Automated Testing

+The automated test suite, written in Python, is used to test the application on the ArduBoy using the serial port.